 1st Step Accepts Aetna Coverage for Substance Abuse Treatment

-If you have Aetna health insurance, drug rehab at 1st Step Behavioral Healthcare is in-network, and there’s a good chance that all or part of your treatment is covered.
+Do you have Aetna health insurance or are looking for an Aetna rehab provider network?
+1st Step Behavioral Healthcare is in-network for Aetna substance abuse coverage, and there’s a good chance that all or part of your treatment is covered.
 We offer a continuum of care with a step-down level of treatment that begins with inpatient care.
 Going through graduating levels of care allows patients to take steps towards recovery at their pace so they can slowly make the life changes necessary for a lasting recovery.
 1st Step Behavioral Health offers the following options in treatment programs:

 - Long-term care up to one year

 - Family therapy